 Before an MRI, you should expect to be asked to change into a hospital gown.
 This minimizes the risk that you will accidentally wear metal during the test.
 Alternatively, you may be asked not to dress in clothing with underwire, buckles, belts, zippers, or buttons.

-This step of removing metal is very important because MRI scanners generate strong magnetic fields.
+This step of removing metal is critical because MRI scanners generate strong magnetic fields.
 This can lead to injuries or distorted images if a metal is present.

 The absolute most important thing not to do before an MRI is to lie or leave out information when talking to your doctor or the MRI technicians.
 MRIs are not safe for certain people.